nittka/Xarchive/README.md

 * define your own category hierarchies for describing your documents
 * hover showing category descriptions (if you provided them)
 * create new `xarch` file wizard
-** select a document and use the wizard to create the file with the correct file name already entered
+  * select a document and use the wizard to create the file with the correct file name already entered
+* content assist
+  * keywords
+  * categories
+  * documents for document references
+  * write your own templates for common document types
 * Validation (+ Quickfixes for some)
-** document not found
+  * document not found
-** missing `xarc` file for a document
+  * missing `xarc` file for a document
-** missing mandatory category (if type is marked as required)
+  * missing mandatory category (if type is marked as required)
 * Navigation using F3
-** opening the original document
+  * opening the original document
-** navigate to the category definition
+  * navigate to the category definition
-** navigate to the referenced document
+  * navigate to the referenced document
 * Find references `shift-ctrl-g`
-** where is the given category used (excluding short cuts or via category hierarchy)
+  * where is the given category used (excluding short cuts or via category hierarchy)

 An extension point allows an additional plugin to provide the full text search string for a given file, e.g. by using some OCR software.
 The new file wizard will then automatically include this string in the file.